On the Nature of X(4260): Numerical Analysis

-In our program we fit the X(4260) line shape in the region { 4.15GeV$<\sqrt{q^2}<4.47$GeV}, using data from Ref.~\cite{Belley4260} (17 data points) and Ref.~\cite{BaBar2012} (17 data points) (see Figure~\ref{spectrum}a).
-If one tries to fit a larger $q^2$, one encounters the problem that $s$ becomes too large and hence invalidates the parametrization of low energy $T$ matrices.\footnote{For $\sqrt{q^2}=4.47$GeV, it corresponds to a value $\sqrt{s}\simeq 1.17$GeV which is within the range that $T$ can provide a reasonable description.} For $\pi\pi$ invariant mass spectrum we use the data given in figure 4b of Ref.~\cite{Belley4260}, which corresponds to $m_{\pi^+\pi^-J/\psi}\in [4.2, 4.4]$GeV (17 data points), and the data $\in [4.15,4.45]$GeV (41 data points) from Ref.~\cite{BaBar2012}.
-In Ref.~\cite{Belley4260}, a MC study of efficiency correction at $q^2=4.26$GeV is also given.
-Through a numerical test we however find that the efficiency curve is well reproduced by the $\pi\pi$ two body phase space up to a normalization constant, hence in our fit we simply use the two body phase space instead of the efficiency corrected one.
-We also assume the BABAR data of Ref.~\cite{BaBar2012} have a similar behavior.
-There is no $\bar KK$ invariant mass spectrum available.
-But one has the integrated $J/\psi K\bar K$ events and this contributes another data point, $\sigma(K^+K^-J/\psi)=9^{+9}_{-5}\pm 1\,pb$.~\cite{CLEOy4260a} Summing up there are totally 93 data points to be used.
+With Eq.~(\ref{intlimits}), one finds out that for a larger $q^2$, the upper limit of $s$ becomes too large to insure the validity of the parametrization introduced in section 2.3\footnote{For $\sqrt{q^2}=4.47$GeV, it corresponds to a value $\sqrt{s}\simeq 1.17$GeV which is within the range that $T$ can provide a reasonable description.}.
+For $\pi\pi$ invariant mass spectrum we use the data given in figure 4b of Ref.~\cite{Belley4260}, corresponding to $\sqrt{q^2}\in [4.2, 4.4]$GeV (17 data points), the data $\sqrt{q^2}\in [4.15,4.45]$GeV (41 data points) in Ref.~\cite{BaBar2012}, and the data $\sqrt{q^2}$ fixed at 4.26GeV(44 points) from the recent experiment~\cite{13035949}.
+For the first set of data, a MC study of efficiency correction at $\sqrt{q^2}=4.26$GeV is given in Ref.~\cite{Belley4260}, and through a numerical test we find that the efficiency curve is well reproduced by the $\pi\pi$ two body phase space up to a normalization constant, hence in our fit we simply use the two body phase space instead of the efficiency corrected one.
+We assume the other two sets of data maintain similar behavior.
+Summing up, there are totally 145 data points in $\pi^+\pi^-$ invariant mass spectrum to be used.

+Recently the cross section of $\omega\chi_{c0}$ channel is measured in $[4.21,4.45]$GeV~\cite{omegachic0scp,Ablikim:2014qwy}, where a rough structure of the $X(4260)$ could be observed at 4.26GeV.
+If we assume the events in Ref.~\cite{omegachic0scp,Ablikim:2014qwy} all come from $X(4260)$ decay, then 9 data points can be used.
+Nevertheless it may be possible that these events come from continuum rather than from $X(4260)$, hence in our fit we carefully consider this possibility.
+That is, in the following section~\ref{w/o}, the fit named Fit I, does not include the $\omega\chi_{c0}$ cross section data, while in section~\ref{with} the $\omega\chi_{c0}$ cross section data are fitted, named Fit II.
+It is found that Fit I does not differ much from the result of V1 (notice that here we include the $h_c\pi\pi$ channel), but Fit II, with the $\omega\chi_{c0}$ data being included, violates the approximate `scaling law' found in V1 and lead to a small value of $\Gamma_{e^+e^-}$.